 The dreaded retail apocalypse words are creeping back into news stories as more brands abandon their flagship stores and try to hold on to customers.

 Part of this is due to the myth that everyone is moving to online sales.

 It just isn’t true.

-In a recent WSJ video, Why There’s No Retail Apocalypse, News Editor Lee Hawkins shared data from EMarketer how 40% of the 90% of online retail is in music and books.
+In a recent WSJ video, Why There’s No Retail Apocalypse, News Editor Lee Hawkins shared data from EMarketer on how 40% of the 90% of online retail is in music and books.

-While the data is murky on how much business is online, it’s not easy to see the headlines and not feel hopeless if you are a brick and mortar retailer.
+While the data is murky on how much business is online, it’s not easy to see the headlines and not feel hopeless if you are a brick-and-mortar retailer.

-What is experiential retail?
 It’s when the retailer gives you a distraction in hopes you’ll find it compelling enough to want to hang out.

 You might want to turn to experiential retail like Camp does with their secret room attached to a toy store or like House of Vans in London which has a skate park in the basement where the visitor has to do something.

 For me, the delivery of experiential is oftentimes more gimmick than genuine - like being able to catch your own dinner.

 Once you’ve done it, will you return?
 Unless the experience is genuine, I think not.